Southern Yakutia (Sakha)

 infuriation.
 “What can be done?
 Do we have a way out of this?
 These are the

-questions from the lips of our people every day.
+questions on the lips of our people every day.
 These are questions most of us

 ask in different ways.”